hn3000/audio-trip-stuff/index.md

 I use my Oculus Quest for at the moment.

-## Add Audio Trip Songs folder to SideQuest
+## Shortcut to Audio Trip Songs folder in SideQuest

 Click the `+` to the right of the existing shortcuts.